 His original blog, simply named “Hrag Vartanian,” was very active between 2006 and 2010 and focused on politics, writing, and mostly art.
 It was part of the Culture Pundits network and the blog attracted guest contributors and thousands of daily readers.

-You can also subscribe to his current blog or subscribe to Hyperallergic’s newsletter to receive his weekly ‘Letter from the Editor’ on Tuesdays, as it highlights the major stories of the day and reflections on current events.
+You can also subscribe to his current blog or subscribe to Hyperallergic’s newsletter to receive his weekly ‘Letter from the Editor’ (every Tues.), which highlights the major stories of the day and includes reflections about current events.